sinch/docs/docs/tutorials/tutorials-java/tutorial-java-send-sms-group.md

 Details of these steps are available on the [Java Getting Started page](doc:sms-java-library).

-## What Are Groups?
+## What are Groups?

-The Sinch REST API lets you manage groups of contacts that you can use as recipients for your outbound messages.
-This makes it easy to maintain distribution lists without the need to store them in your own system.
-It is faster to send to large groups since there is no need to transmit the entire list of recipients for each message you send; you only specify the group ID as the recipient.
+The Sinch REST API makes it easy to manage groups of contacts and maintain distribution lists without the need to store them in your own system.
+You can now quickly send to large groups by specifying the group ID as the recipient.

 > **Limitations**
 >
 > Groups may contain a maximum of 10,000 members.

-Groups also have some more advanced features:
+> **Advanced Features**

  - Groups can be nested.
 A group can contain members of up to 10 other groups.
  - Groups can be automatically updated upon certain user-initiated interactions (eg: sending JOIN or STOP to your dedicated phone number or short code).